Thurton Primary is an inclusive school, founded on Christian teachings, which serves a rural community.

 - communicating where responsibility lies for equality issues;

-- providing training for decision-makers and briefings for staff and students;
+- facilitating training for decision-makers and briefings for staff and students if required;

 - maintaining mechanisms for implementation, monitoring, evaluation and review;